Hillcrest Centre: Aboriginal participation

 Aboriginal artwork was installed at the venue as part of the Vancouver 2010 Venues Aboriginal Arts Program.
 Featured art includes traditional, and contemporary artwork by First Nations, Inuit and Metis artists from across Canada.

 Post Olympics

 After the 2010 Olympic games, the centre was converted into a multi-purpose recreation centre that includes a hockey rink, gymnasium, library, eight sheets of curling ice and a lounge for the curlers.
 Connected to the facility via an indoor concourse will is the Percy Norman Aquatic Centre, which features a leisure tank, a 50m lap pool and an outdoor aquatic area.

+After the Olympics, the Vancouver Curling Club moved into the centre.
+The Club hosts the Pacific Rim Curling League, one of Canada's oldest LGBT curling leagues and one of British Columbia's largest.
+The league and the Hillcrest Centre hosted the Canadian Gay Curling Championships in 2012.